ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 1. **Loading Graph cache**

    Site Diagrams and End To End Path check will not be able to load diagrams.
-Sites list under Inventory menu will be available, however you will not be able to open any of the sites.
+The Sites list under the Inventory menu will be available, however you will not be able to open any of the sites.

 2. **Save historical data**